gaborbsd/sdmp25/README.txt

-This is a sample file.
+This is an example file.
 Let's update it.

+Foobar.

+Foobar more.